 Interest income from a financial asset is recognised when it is probable that the economic benefits will flow to the Company and the amount of income can be measured reliably.
 Interest income is accrued on a time basis, by reference to the principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to that asset's net carrying amount on initial recognition.
+Dividend income is recognised when the Company's right to receive dividend is established.

-(b) Leases : Policy applicable with effect from 1 April 2019 $\,$
+(b) Leases: Policy applicable with effect from 1 April 2019